Kitten Updates

 Lilac point lynx mitted Ragdoll kitten with a tiny blaze.

 What is a mink Ragdoll?
-A mink Ragdoll is known for having an even silkier coat than a traditional Ragdoll (if you can even imagine that!), and they have richer colors in their coats.
+A mink Ragdoll is a non-standard Ragdoll that comes in deeper colors than traditional Ragdolls.
 They can come in all of the colors including the 4 basic ones: seal, blue, chocolate, and lilac.
+The mink eyes come in various colors including blue, aqua, green or even yellow but mainly come in aqua.
 The seal mink Ragdoll is my personal favorite as the coat has a very rich, cocoa brown color.
 Although traditional seals are known for having blackish brown points (face, paws, tail), a seal mink looks very rich brown.
 I also think blue mink Ragdolls are quite lovely.
-The mink eyes also come in various colors including blue, aqua, green or even yellow but mainly come in aqua.
-In the breeding world, there is much controversy about whether or not minks are “real” Ragdolls.
-However TICA acknowledges minks but just does not allow them to be shown in cat shows.
+In the breeding world, there has been much controversy about whether or not minks are “real” Ragdolls.
+TICA acknowledges minks but does not allow them to be shown in cat shows.
+However as of May 2025 minks will be officially called Cherubim.
 Pictured below is a sister/brother pair, a blue mink/mitted and a seal mink (colorpoint).
 Aren't they lovely?!?
-In the future minks will be referred to as Cherubim.
+I personally enjoy the variety that minks bring to my cattery and I have found their temperaments to be just as wonderful as any of my traditional Ragdolls.
+They are just as floppy and loving!

 blue mink mitted ragdoll kitten and a seal mink ragdoll kitten